vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - pitch bend is semitones;
 - modulation amount is normalized.

+Instrument events carry a source-domain identity rather than a pre-encoded bank/program pair.
+Level and expression events may carry neutral source quantization (the number of distinct source values), not a destination bit width.
+Legacy cursor dialects still populate their older compatibility fields.

 This is what makes future non-MIDI sequence export more plausible.
 The VM output is not locked to MIDI’s limitations.

 ### 14.7 MIDI rendering